09-01-2026

 Special Considerations for Female Frisking Procedures

-female searching will be conducted by female personnel and will take place in private (closed) areas.
+Female frisking must be conducted by female personnel in a private area.
 In addition, a searching device may be used so that the female personnel do not have to make direct contact with the female suspect in any way; however, cultural and legal standards must be observed (where applicable) in areas that are considered high sensitivity.

 Non-Contact Frisking Methods